January 1995 – San Juan, Dominican Republic

 The next day, Paula discovered the water that we drank in Pan Dia was unboiled and the filtered water here at the clinic is almost as bad.
 The tap water here came out clear of bacteria.
 She will repeat all the tests to confirm her results.
 Thankfully, neither Paula nor I became sick from the unboiled water.
 Perhaps I’m building up some immunity since this is my fourth trip to the Caribbean region.
 But it does make me realize how much I take clean water for granted in the USA.
 (We later learned that the clinic’s board of directors took steps to improve their water filtration system as the result of Paula’s work.)

 The third patient in ICU was a woman who had been stabbed by her husband.
 She had a tube in her stomach with the drainage bag lying on the floor under her bed.
-She also had a tube in her bladder, with that bag also lying on the floor.
+She also had a tube in her bladder, with that bag also laying on the floor.
 Her torso was exposed from the waist up.
 She was behind a curtain so no nurse could observe her, and her IV ran dry.
 When the nurse discovered it, she hung a new IV bag and ran a tube full of air into the patient.
 Since there was no running water, none of the patients were bathed and the nurses never washed their hands.
 All the patients appeared dehydrated from lack of fluids in the heat.

 The medicine cabinet had three more bags of IV fluids, and medicines in bottles with labels.
 Another nurse came to the door and asked for a pill, so the ICU nurse took one from the bottle and handed it to her.
 Each patient had a chart with doctor’s orders, operating room record, and nurse’s notes.
 The nurse’s note was divided into four sections: date, hour, medicine, and observation.
 Dr. Elaine pointed out that the nurse’s note didn’t have much room, but at least they had a chart.